rockyinde/laggam-fe/README.md

 # laggam-fe

-Laggam aims to be a free portal for matrimony-seeking individuals.
+Laggam aims to be a free networking portal for matrimony-seeking individuals.